khulnasoft/integrations-core/helm/README.md

 <!-- xxz tab xxx -->
 <!-- xxx tab "Operator" xxx -->

 This is a cluster check.
-You can enable this check by providing a configuration file `helm.yaml` to the cluster Agent in your `DatadogAgent` deployment configuration.
+You can enable this check by providing a configuration file `helm.yaml` to the cluster Agent in your `KhulnasoftAgent` deployment configuration.

 ```
 apiVersion: khulnasoft.com/v2alpha1
-kind: DatadogAgent
+kind: KhulnasoftAgent
 metadata:
-  name: datadog
+  name: khulnasoft
 spec:
   [...]
   override: